-The key risks and uncertainties faced by the Company are managed within the framework established for Lloyds Banking Group plc.
+From the perspective of the Company, the key risks and uncertainties are managed within the framework established for Lloyds Banking Group plc.
 The key risks surrounding credit, liquidity, markets and operations are discussed in note 17.
 There are no areas of concern that carry significant risks of causing material adjustments to the carrying value of the Company's assets and liabilities.